DrAdrianDC/Portfolio-for-Data-Science/Project-5- Image Classification/README.md

 #### Why Transfer Learning?

 Transfer learning is a machine learning technique where a pre-trained model, originally trained on a large dataset for a specific task, is reused as the starting point for a model on a new, but related task.
-This approach leverages the knowledge gained from the original task to improve the performance on the new task.
+This approach leverages the knowledge gained from the original task to improve the performance on the new task. ( The idea is that the pre-trained model has already learned useful features, such as edges, shapes, and textures, which can be helpful for recognizing different kinds of images).

+In practice, you take the pre-trained model and freeze its early layers, which capture generic features that are useful across many different tasks.
+Then, you add a few new layers on top of the model to tailor it to your specific task.
+For instance, if you want to classify images of different types of flowers, you add layers that will learn the specific characteristics of those flowers.
+You then train these new layers, and possibly some of the later layers of the pre-trained model, using your own dataset.
+This process, known as fine-tuning, adjusts the model to recognize the new categories, making it highly efficient and effective even with a limited amount of new data.

 Some advantages of Transfer Learning for Image Recognition are:
 - Reduced Training Time